• Skip to primary navigation

 A fast release is when you turn the power you must know about the pot from seal to exit.
 Doing this will enable the pressure to quickly escape and will take only a few minutes to depressurize.

-On the other hand, a slow-release implies that you give the pot to sit and allow the pressure discharge normally.
+On the other hand, a slow-release implies that you give the pot to sit and allow the pressure to discharge normally.
 This is essential because in some situations where you are cooking fresh food like beans they require time to slowly discharge pressure.

 If while boiling beans or free foods you use a quick release, then they will break apart.
 You must use a slow-release while preparing meat as if you use a quick release then it may toughen up.